-Cooling device water, circulating through the condenser plates, absorbs heat from this refrigerant and condenses it.
+Baffles within the condenser shell distribute the compressed refrigerant vapor evenly across the condenser tube bundle.
+Cooling device water, circulating through the condenser tubes, absorbs heat from this refrigerant and condenses it.

-Refrigerant leaves the condenser as subcooled liquid and travels to the electronic expansion valve (State Point 4).
+As the refrigerant leaves the bottom of the condenser (State Point 3), it enters an integral subcooler where it is subcooled before traveling to the electronic expansion valve (State Point 4).
 The pressure drop created by the expansion process vaporizes a portion of the liquid refrigerant.
 The resulting mixture of liquid and gaseous refrigerant then enters the Evaporator Distribution system (State Point 5).
+The flash gas from the expansion process is internally routed to the compressor suction, and while the liquid refrigerant is distributed over the tube bundle in the evaporator.

-The chiller maximizes the evaporator heat transfer performance while minimizing refrigerant charge requirements.
+The RTHF-RTWF chiller maximizes the evaporator heat transfer performance while minimizing refrigerant charge requirements.
 This is accomplished by metering the liquid refrigerant flow to the evaporator's distribution system using the electronic expansion valve.

-A compressor suction superheat measurement provides feedback information to the Tracer UC800 unit controller, which commands the electronic expansion valve to reposition when necessary.
+A liquid level measurement device monitors liquid level in the condenser and provides feedback information to the Tracer UC800 unit controller, which commands the electronic expansion valve to reposition when necessary.

-Figure 5 - Pressure / Enthalpy Curve
+Figure 8 - Pressure / Enthalpy Curve